SuzukiHonoka/Starx_Pixiv_Collector/README.md

 You'll requierd to enter some config.

 And just follow the echo words.

 # Yes!
 Now I can finally free my hands!❤
+## Addtional statement:
+## This program is only for personal use only,
+## Every copy or modified products from this python source should be point that.
+## Not welcome any stupid pig or computer moron to use it.